CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/input-data-install_pcluster.md

 CMAQ Parallel Cluster is configured to have 1.2 Terrabytes of space on /fsx filesystem (minimum size allowed for lustre /fsx), to allow multiple output runs to be stored.

-## For Parallel Cluster: Obtain the Input data from a public S3 Bucket
+## For Parallel Cluster: Import the Input data from a public S3 Bucket
-A second method is available to import the data on the lustre file system using the yaml file to specify the s3 bucket location, rather than using the above aws s3 copy commands.
+A second method is available to import the data on the lustre file system using the yaml file to specify the s3 bucket location in the yaml file, rather than using the above aws s3 copy commands.

 ### Second Method: Import the data by specifying it in the yaml file - example available in c5n-18xlarge.ebs_shared.yaml